Julie Cronshaw Director

 Guest Teacher Friday night Pre-vocational Ballet Class: Susie Crow

 Susie Crow danced with Royal and Sadler’s Wells Royal Ballet becoming a soloist; now based in Oxford she choreographs for Ballet in Small Spaces (BiSS) and teaches students, adults, professionals and teachers.
-Twice a finalist in the Madrid Choreographic Competition, she has made ballets for SWRB, Dance Advance (of which she was a founder director), National Youth Dance and Ballet companies; BiSS work has included curating two editions of the Solos Project, works based on Dante in Cambridge, Inside Out and Commedia, and Two old instruments in 2014.
-She holds an MA in Dance Studies from University of Surrey and a Certificate of Teaching and Learning in Higher and Professional Education from London’s Institute of Education, where she taught 2003-’07, becoming Course Leader on the PGCE/Cert Ed.
-Performing Arts (Post-compulsory); she has also lectured and mentored for the BBO and ISTD’s teaching qualifications.
-In 2002 she directed the Revealing MacMillan conference at the Royal Academy of Dance.
-Her longstanding collaboration with Jennifer Jackson has included Ballet Independents’ Group projects, writing, choreographic research, and participation in the mature dancers’ project Dancing the Invisible – Late Work in 2012-13.
-Collaborative creative research projects in Oxford with dancers, musicians, visual artists and academics have included DEC Drawing Dance and Avid for Ovid; she also runs the blog Oxford Dance Writers.
-She is currently researching the ballet class for a PhD at Roehampton University.
+Twice a finalist in the Madrid Choreographic Competition, she has made ballets for SWRB, Dance Advance (of which she was a founder director), National Youth Dance and Ballet companies.
+She holds an MA in Dance Studies from University of Surrey and a Certificate of Teaching and Learning in Higher and Professional Education from London’s Institute of Education.
+She also runs the blog Oxford Dance Writers.
+Susie is currently researching the ballet class for a PhD at Roehampton University.

 Justin Stevens: Senior Pianist